 If you began pensionable employment after January 2007 at a state maintained school or an independent school that has joined the Teachers’ Pension Scheme, you will automatically be enrolled.
 As with other industries, employers are now legally required to enrol their employees in a workplace pension scheme.

 Can I opt out?

 You can opt out of making pension contributions by logging into your account and filling in an online form.
-You’ll be entitled to claim back payments so long as forms are completed by you and your employer within three months of enrolment.
+You’ll be entitled to claim back payments as long as forms are completed by you and your employer within three months of enrolment.

 As reported by Tes, there have been recent concerns about the number of young teachers opting out of the Teachers’ Pension Scheme.